AshmitGupta0205/MUSIX/README.md

 │   ├── Karaoke-Maker.py  # Renamed from karaoke.py (Karaoke Maker Page)
 │
 ├── Home.py               # Renamed from app.py (Main Home Page)
-├── Procfile              # Added for deployment (used by Render/Heroku)
-├── runtime.txt           # Added for specifying Python runtime version
-│
 └── requirements.txt      # Dependencies for the project
 ```